overviewer/Minecraft-Overviewer-Addons/exmaple/readme.md

 Version/Updates
 -------

+version 1.12 - corrected the compass, moved spawn to be in new north co-ordinate system, hopefully fixed some lighting issues on the pistons

 version 1.11 - 1.9pre4 blocks: new bit values for portal frame, bit values for cauldron, bit values for brewing stand, brick slabs, new compass directions as east/north have changed.

 version 1.10 - 1.9pre3 blocks: crystal, broken crystal, dreamportal surface ("ender goo"), enchanting table, cauldron, brewing stand